adi0319/linux_server_project/README.md

 1. Open port 2200 for SSH
    - `sudo vi /etc/ssh/sshd_config`
    - line 5, 22 -> 2200 and save file
+   - line 28, set `PermitRootLogin` to `no` so root user cannot be used
 2. Reload SSH using `sudo service ssh restart`
 3. Back on Amazon Lighsail page, update ports by removing port 22 and adding port 2200 under the Firewall section
 4. Confirm SSH port works